 Scuola Normale Superiore, SNS

-Nachwuchsgruppe "Radical Politics"
+Nachwuchsgruppe "Radical Spaces"

 Rosa Burc is a PhD researcher at the COSMOS Center on Social Movement Studies, which is part of Scuola Normale Superiore in Florence, Italy.
 She specialized in the political imaginaries of stateless mobilization, with a focus on the Kurdish Middle East and its diaspora.
 She is currently finalizing her dissertation.